fanhongtao/JDK/demo/jfc/Notepad/README.txt

-To run the Notepad demo on 1.2: java Notepad
+To run the Notepad demo on 1.2 <all platforms>: java -jar Notepad.jar

 To run the Notepad demo on 1.1.x on Solaris: setenv SWING_HOME <path to swing release>